-Liverpool is immersed in football history, it’s something you just can’t escape when visiting the city, it’s infectious and an asset we’re proud to embrace and soon celebrate with the Football Quarter
+Liverpool is immersed in football history, it’s something you just can’t escape when visiting the city, it’s infectious and an asset we’re proud to embrace.

 But one of the best things about our footballing culture is how truly unique the rivalry between Everton and Liverpool is.